When and How to Announce Your Pregnancy

-To your family and close friendsTell family before facebook.
 My current favorite idea is to bring everyone a bottle of wine (or your adult beverage of choice) and ask them to hold onto it for you.
 You’ll have a glass in 9 months together.
-Labels can be found here.
+Fun labels can be found here.

 A few notes before you announce